seowyanyi/cs3245-4/README.txt

 The general strategy is to use a enhanced version of tf-idf.

 Enhancements:
  - Query expansion.
-Take top 10% of documents and use their most frequent words to execute another query  (commented out due to poor performance),
+Take top 5% of documents and use their most frequent words non-stop to execute another query  (commented out due to poor performance),
 - Adding similar terms. hypernyms, synonyms of nouns and verbs.
 - Filtering of invalid characters like punctuation and numbers.
 I only whitelisted alphabets and '-', rationale being only words and not numbers are descriptive of what a patent is about.
 This reduces the noise in the data.
 - Removal of patent-specific stopwords, on top of nltk stopwords